 At first, many employees were terrified and resistant.
 It was the first time many of them had ever presented (let alone to the CEO!).
 But for the chief executive, it was a way to see potential leaders in action, have issues raised more directly, and keep a sugarcoating management team honest.

 The CEO sets the tone for these meetings by remaining relentlessly positive and focusing on opportunities for improvement.
-He admitted that the first couple of sessions were a bit rocky but before long the bad news and big opportunities (the stuff he really wanted to hear) began to come out.
+He admitted that the first couple of sessions were a bit rocky, but before long the bad news and big opportunities began to surface.
+This was exactly the stuff he wanted to hear.

 To sustain this openness concrete action must be taken on issues that are raised.
-Just because you’re sitting around, doesn’t mean you can be lazy!
+Just because you’re sitting around, doesn’t mean you can be passive.

 As an added benefit, open communication also breaks down organizational barriers.
 The CEO recounted that after the office manager presented a couple of times, the office gradually grew cleaner.
 Everyone began doing their part to keep things tidy.

 All-staff presentations become unwieldy once the company reaches about 50 people.
-At this point, splitting the meeting between a couple of top executives and employee groups might be a good idea.
+At this point, splitting the meeting between senior executives and employee groups might be a more effective.
 Also consider other informal variations on “management by sitting around”.
 For example, this CEO described how he occasionally joins some of his staff in the lunchroom while they play cards.
-There’s no business talk allowed but somehow if there’s an issue, it gets raised.
+There’s no business talk allowed but somehow if there’s an issue, it still manages to get raised.

 This article was published more than 1 year ago.
 Some information may no longer be current.